For Part 1 :: The Significance of the Bungalow in Northeast Baltimore

 Add to that the emergence of new technologies, changes in prevailing styles, and changes in, well, priorities (including other dynamics) it is difficult to find a home unaltered from its original look.
 Houses change with our needs, and most can be viewed as a document of such.
 They are a document of our (in the collective sense) movement through time.

-In the remodeling of Anneth, and not limited to AJ’s and Kenneth’s work, original 5-panel doors and some Arts and Crafts door casing remains.
+In the remodeling, and not limited to AJ’s and Kenneth’s work, original 5-panel doors and some Arts and Crafts door casing remains.
 This woodwork is painted now.
 I bring this up, because these elements may not have originally been painted.
-While that is a discussion with someone more qualified, painted woodwork is nonetheless now written into Anneth’s history, and the woodwork remains.
+While that is a discussion with someone more qualified, painted woodwork is nonetheless now written into the home’s history, and the woodwork remains.

 The original porch still offers a welcoming extension to the street.
 The unaltered and intact stamped block foundation still stands tall.
 (For a great little aside, ask AJ for a personal tidbit about this now retired technique.
 And please, if anyone has additional insights on this type of foundation and/or this technique please email.)
-Roofing materials, of course, have been replaced or covered, and asbestos shingles currently clad Anneth.
+Roofing materials, of course, have been replaced, but asbestos shingles still currently clad it.

 Start with what you know